 Ride with me as I show you some screens from the Long Bien Bridge in Hanoi.
 I will frequently ride the bridge on my bicycle.

-The Architect – Gustave Eiffel
+The Architect Of The Long Bien Bridge Is Gustave Eiffel

 Gustave Eiffel was a French engineer and architect.
-He was born in France in 1832 and was a graduate of the prestigious school of Ecole Centrale des Arts et Manufactures
+He was born in France in 1832 and was a graduate of the prestigious school of Ecole Centrale des Arts et Manufactures.

-Gustave Eiffel is known to the be architect and designer of this iconic Long Bridge.
+Gustave Eiffel is known to be the architect and designer of this iconic Long Bridge.
 He designed and created quite a few bridges in Vietnam and throughout Asia.